Nageswar-Sahoo/EMLO4_HYDRA/README.md

 <h1>Hydra-Optuna Sweeper Configuration</h1>

-This configuration file integrates Hydra and Optuna to manage hyperparameter optimization for a model using the Tree-structured Parzen Estimator (TPE) sampler.
+Above configuration file integrates Hydra and Optuna to manage hyperparameter optimization for a model using the Tree-structured Parzen Estimator (TPE) sampler.
 The settings are designed to maximize the model's performance.

 <h4>Sweeper: </h4> Configures Hydra to use Optuna for sweeping hyperparameters.</h1>